scheinerman/WordleSolver.jl/README.md

 # `WordleSolver`

 Solve Wordle puzzles interactively.
 This is a demonstration project and not ready for prime time.
-We use [this list](https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt) of five-letter words from Stanford.
+We use [this list](https://gist.github.com/cfreshman/a03ef2cba789d8cf00c08f767e0fad7b#file-wordle-answers-alphabetical-txt) of five-letter words.

 ## Play Wordle with the computer